Automate your development process

 .

-in your project directory and insert the image (google_logo.png
+in your project directory, and insert the two images (google_logo.png

 ) that you downloaded.